 - 1214: CV/Gate test - CV1 controls voice, CV2 controls drum sample (VIP)

-- 1223: MIDI hw signals direct test - if you wire midi out to midi in, pressing button 1 should make orange LEDs go off
+- 1223: MIDI HW signals direct test - if you wire OUT to IN (plus to plus, minus to minus), pressing button 1 should make orange LEDs go off

 - 1234: Quick test for all buttons and LEDs